 The security of mobile wallet payments is due to the way card data is stored & subsequently sent to merchants.
 The first time you link your credit/debit card to your mobile wallet a digital account number (token) is generated.
 From that moment on your mobile wallet will only store and send this token to merchants to complete purchases.
 Keeping your actual 16 digit credit card number safe from hacker interception.

-What if my Mobile Wallet Token is Stolen?
+What if happens to my Token if my Device Stolen?

 The token on its own cannot do anything, fraudsters who have obtained a specific token cannot complete any purchases without the additional authenticators required by the mobile wallet.
 Apple Pay, for example, requires users to use fingerprint for Touch ID or to enter their Apple ID to complete a purchase.